If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 As for organic pollen patties, it would be wise to ensure the ingredients that make up the patties were sourced from manufacturers who use organic farming methods.
 If you decide to make your own pollen patties at home, then source your ingredients from products you have produced organically.
 You can also get them from organic gardeners or farmers.

 The best source of natural pollen is pollen-bearing plants.
-In case there is a shortage of pollen in the hive, then feed the bees with pollen patties, pollen substitute or pollen kept aside during the previous season.
+In case there is a shortage of pollen in the hive, then feed the bees with pollen patties, pollen substitutes or pollen kept aside during the previous season.
 Pollen should only be collected from strong bee colonies that are free from diseases.
 An ideal pollen trap should be set in the hive for a desirable period of time and not for too long such that it depletes the available pollen from the colony.

 How to Store Pollen Patties